 In regards to combating HEV light damage, the best antioxidants to look out for are Licochalcone A and Glycyrrhetinic Acid.
 These two antioxidants can both penetrate deep into the epidermis to protect skin cells.

-Licochalcone A is derived from the root of the Chinese Liquorice plant and it contains anti-inflammatory properties which can neutralize free radicals.
-Glycyrrhetinic Acid also contains anti-inflammatory properties but it can also support the skin own DNA repair mechanisms.
+Licochalcone A is derived from the root of the Chinese Liquorice plant and contains anti-inflammatory properties which can neutralize free radicals.
+Glycyrrhetinic acid also contains anti-inflammatory properties, but it can also support the skin’s own DNA repair mechanisms.

 Blue light shield